 - Straight poker – This is the simplest form of poker, and probably the most ancient.
 Five cards are dealt face down to each player.
 There is one betting round, after which the highest poker hand takes the pot.

-Many of these poker games can be played both online and offline.
+Many of these poker games can be played both online and offline, despite the fact that playing poker in California is currently illegal like many states in the US.
 These are just some of the endless combinations of different ways to play poker.
 There are also Triple Draw games where you get to draw multiple times in the same hand and Razz games where the object is to receive the worst hand.

 You will also find other options that are available for each game.
 For instance, some poker games like Omaha and 7 Card Stud offer a split pot for the Low Hand winner.
 In order for the Low Hand to be in play, the player has to have 8 high or lower.
 In a community card game, the low hand will not be in play unless there are 3 community cards that are ranked 8 and lower.